dahong67/hyper-group-testing/README.md

 + `simulation/` contains data files (and code) for simulation under a realistic COVID-19 model
 + `simulation,figs/` generates figures from the outputs in `simulation`
 + `simulation,resource,analysis/` analyzes the effectiveness of various methods under resource constraints (using the outputs from `simulation`)
-+ `stat,model,figs/` generates the figures to accompany the analysis under a common statistical model
++ `stat,model,figs/` generates the figures to accompany the analysis under a common (non-COVID) statistical model
 + `supp,*/` contain code for associated supplementary figures

 See subdirectories for more information.